Ckevin99/Teamproject/readme.md

 * More items in the shop to buy for character creation
 * Have a database to store users, goals, and points

+**Team-Member Tasks**
+* UI Programming:
+    - Alexis: Created base goal program & creating database
+    - Kevin: Created main UNITY program that will be used for goalkeeping, points and store
+    - Logan: Created prototype UNITY goal program to integrate into other programs
+* World Creation & Design:
+    - Dylan: Created main scene and character
+    - Jonathan: Created start screen and music

+*Associate Mentions:
+    - Ben: Created project chart at beginning of project

 ## Instructions for Build and Use

 Steps to build and/or run the software: